hapax/hapax.github.io/assets/emcc.md

 consistent with relativity after all.

 But this is a little too quick.
-We said that mass is conserved in any given frame, but *not* that it is invariant!
+We said that mass is conserved in any given frame, but we never forbid it from *changing between frames*!
 Perhaps, like time and length, the mass of an object can change when it speeds up.
 The formula for $P'$ can be balanced out if the mass *increases*, so inspired by time dilation, we are going to guess that a mass $m_0$ in